 The District 3 Office of Local Assistance supports local and regional agencies in securing federal and state financing for transportation projects.
 Funds are used primarily for local capital projects off the state highway system, mass transit capital improvement projects, and bridge improvement projects.

 Caltrans Advance Planning provides a link between planning and programming (funding) a project.
 A project initiation documents (PID), such as a Project Study Report, is a key qualification for advancing a project from planning to programming to construction.

 The primary goal of the regional transportation planning program is to work with our regional and local transportation partners to help guide, assist, and maintain the regional transportation planning process.
 Regional Planning Liaisons serve as the single point of contact within the District for all regional transportation planning activites.

 Community Planning encourages the integration of transportation and land use planning with community values through programs, policies, and projects that help create more livable communities.
 Community Planning encourages development that mixes land uses, increases land use density, provides travel choices, and promotes public participation and the building of partnerships.

 The primary goal of the Local Development Review Program is to assist lead agencies with the identification of impacts and appropriate mitigation measures of local development activities on the State Highway System.
 District 3 planners review local, state, and federal programs, plans, and projects that have the potential to impact existing or proposed state transportation facilities.

-System Planning is Caltrans long-range (20-years) transportation planning process to evaluate current and future operating conditions and deficiencies on the State transportation system.
+System and Freight Planning is Caltrans long-range (20-years) transportation planning process to evaluate current and future operating conditions and deficiencies on the State transportation system.
 The process considers the entire transportation system, including highways and local arterials; transit services; railroads; airports; seaports; non-motorized modes of transportation (i.e. bicycles and walking); goods movement, Intelligent Transportation Systems, and local land use plans.

 |Corridor System Management Planning Program